 Drug forms and strengths

-Faslodex comes as a medication that’s injected into the muscle of the buttocks.
-It’s available as a syringe that has 250 mg of Faslodex in 5 mL of solution.
+Faslodex comes as a solution that’s used for intramuscular injection.
+Specifically, a doctor or healthcare professional injects the medication into the muscles of the buttocks.
+It’s available as a prefilled syringe that has 250 mg of Faslodex in 5 mL of solution.
 Usually, a dose of Faslodex is two syringes (500 mg total).

 Dosage for breast cancer

-Faslodex is given as an injection into the muscle of your buttocks.
-It will be given at your doctor’s office.
-Usually, you will receive two injections (one in each buttock muscle) each time you go for a dose of Faslodex.
-The usual dose is 500 mg (two injections of 250 mg).
+Faslodex will be given at a doctor’s office.
+Usually, you’ll receive two injections (one in each buttock muscle) each time you go for a dose of Faslodex.
+The typical dose is 500 mg (two injections of 250 mg).

-Doses are taken on day 1, day 15, and day 29 in the first month.
-After the first three doses, you will only need Faslodex injections one time per month.
+When you start treatment, you’ll receive doses on day 1, day 15, and day 29 in the first month.
+After the first three doses, you’ll only need Faslodex injections once per month.

 If you have other medical conditions such as liver failure, your doctor may decrease your dose of Faslodex.
-Talk to your doctor about any medical conditions that you have before starting Faslodex.
+Talk with your doctor about any medical conditions that you have before starting Faslodex.

 What if I miss a dose?

-Faslodex is given as an injection by your doctor.
-Their office will work with you to make sure the injection appointments fit your schedule.
+Faslodex is given as an injection by your doctor or a healthcare professional.
+The doctor’s office or clinic where you receive injections will work with you to make sure the injection appointments fit your schedule.
 To help make sure you don’t miss an appointment, try setting a reminder on your phone.

 Will I need to use this drug long term?